Hudson-Newey/C2Rust/README.md

 TODO:
 * BUG: when declaring variables for the first time, they must have a value
+* BUG: global comments do not carry over
 * ADD: support for more basic C functions
 * ADD: ability to import C libraries where there is no direct alternative
 * ADD: ability to convert entire directories/projects at once
 * ADD: support for pointers
+* ADD: support for conditional loops